-You can’t have one without the other.
+You cannot have one without the other.
 Believe and then receive.

 Believe: (1) to consider to be true or honest (2) to accept the word or evidence of.

 Many of you have heard the phrase “Seeing is believing.”
-That is true for people who don’t know God.
-We have to live a life that draws the lost to God.
+That is true for people who do not know God.
+We must live a life that draws the lost to God.

-Matthew 5:16 let your light shine before others, that they may see your good deeds and glorify your Father in heaven.
+Matthew 5:16 let your light shine before others, that they may see your honorable deeds and glorify your Father in heaven.

 Jesus performed miracles and people started believing and following Jesus.